jmikola/jmikola.github.io_tmp/_posts/2014-05-05-fios-actiontec.md

     being requested.
  4. Access the settings for *Network (Home/Office)* and enable *Broadband Connection (Coax)* under the list of bridged connections.
-The original guide referred to a STP checkbox, but I never saw it listed for the coax connection.
+The original guide referred to a <abbr title="Spanning tree protocol">STP</abbr> checkbox, but I never saw it listed for the coax connection.
  5. Disable the *Wireless Access Point* network interface completely and remove it from any bridge configuration.
  6. If necessary, change the *Firewall Settings* to the minimum setting.